jollytoad/ahx/docs/events.md

 [`CSSStyleRule`]: https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleRule

-## `ahx:addTrigger`
+## `ahx:processControl`

-Dispatched when a new ahx trigger is found, this may be a from an Element or CSS rule.
+Dispatched when a new _ahx_ hypermedia control is found, this may be a from an element or rule.

 **Details**

-- `detail.origin` - the Element or CSS rule from which the rule originated
+- `detail.control` - the element or rule that declared the control
 - `detail.trigger` - the trigger spec
 - `detail.action` - the action to perform on triggering
 - `detail.swap` - the swap spec